 The CLI consultant’s job is not to replace the coordinator, but to provide training and support for the coordinator – not only to implement the model’s processes, but so the coordinator can carry them on successfully long after the service contract has ended and the consultant is no longer working with the district.
 Curriculum coordinators appreciate the CLI consultant’s knowledge, understanding, and helpfulness, and recognize how the consultant helps them grow professionally and personally.
 Contact CLI to learn more about how we work in partnership with a district’s curriculum coordinator.

-We prepare specialized workshops that will meet your individual district’s needs based on our areas of expertise.
-These trainings include consultant-participant interaction, and detailed materials with hands-on practice.
-Popular topics include the following:
+We offer a variety of one-. two, and three-day workshops based on relevant topics in education.
+Alternatively, we can prepare specialized workshops to meet your individual district’s needs.
+All trainings include consultant-participant interaction and detailed materials with hands-on practice.
+Popular topics include: